In this first lesson, you will go through the process of unboxing your computer on module and carrier board and assemble all the hardware:

 Note: Carefully read this module's cover page clicking on "Module 1: Unboxing and Bring-up" on the left menu bar before starting this lesson.

-Connect the Dual-band Dipole Antenna, the following GIF illustrates what you need to do:
+Connect a compatible Wi-Fi Cable and Antenna, the following GIF illustrates what you need to do:

 Note: Make sure to connect on the main slot, just like to the photo:

 Remove the Evaluation Board and the Apalis Computer on Module from the blisters.
 Insert the computer on module into the X1 connector of the Evaluation Board as tight as possible, with the module inclined ~30 to 45 degrees in relation to the carrier board.

 Warning: Make sure that the computer on the module is well connected to the board.
 The image below has some checkpoints highlighted.